Who We Are / Board of Directors

 It was during this first trip that they learned of Bright Stars of Bethlehem and Rev. Dr. Mitri Raheb.
-Most recently, Jim and Susan worked with Bright Stars of Bethlehem staff in Palestine for several weeks, exploring ways of measuring and improving productivity and the marketing of their programs to a variety of constituents.
+Most recently changed to “In 2013”, Jim and Susan worked with Bright Stars of Bethlehem staff in Palestine for several weeks, exploring ways of measuring and improving productivity and the marketing of their programs to a variety of constituents.

 Richard Bimler is one of the co-founders of Bright Stars of Bethlehem and previously served as the Secretary for the Board of Directors.
 It was during his time as President of Wheat Ridge Ministries that he began to learn about the potential and opportunity of ministry in Palestine.
 What began as funding for the inaugural Wellness Center program in 2003 has grown to include so much more.

 “Hope is a gift of Christ.
 Hope is knowing that even when there is no hope… there is hope in Christ.
 Hope is living out the Gospel!” exclaims Rich.